oeb25/msc-thesis/full.md

 > [!example]
 > Consider the program in \cref{figure-breaking-invariant}.
 The `struct X` has an `invariant` \lineref{4} establishing a relationship between `.u` and `.v`.
 >
-> With this, the programmer can assume that when given a reference to type `S` \lineref{6} then it's field `.x` of type `X` satisfies the invariant of `X`.
+> With this, the programmer can assume that when given a reference to type `S` \lineref{6}, its field `.x` of type `X` satisfies the invariant of `X`.
 Thus the assertion \lineref{7} must hold.
 >
 > The invariant, however, is temporarily broken when `s.x.u` is incremented \lineref{9} only to be restored again when `s.x.v` is decremented \lineref{10}.

-In Mist, we want _temporary invalidation_ of invariants to be allowed, and we want the compiler to figure out^[Authors note: I don't use "infer" here on purpose, since we will use it in a more formal sense later] when invariants must hold and when it's okay for them not to.
+In Mist, we want _temporary invalidation_ of invariants to be allowed, and we want the compiler to figure out^[Authors note: I do not use "infer" here on purpose since we will use it in a more formal sense later] when invariants must hold and when it is okay for them not to.

-The goal is thus for the compiler to infer what we call _folding points_, which are locations in a function were we either can assume the properties of an invariant (an _unfold_), or where we must assert that an invariant holds (a _fold_).
+The goal is thus for the compiler to infer what we call _folding points_, which are locations in a function where we either can assume the properties of an invariant (an _unfold_) or where we must assert that an invariant holds (a _fold_).

 Each folding is associated with a place (as a reminder, a place is a slot and sequence of fields, see \cref{definition-place}).
-We say that when we unfold a place, that place becomes unfolded and so is its type, and conversely the same is true for fold.
-Additionally, only folded places can be unfolded and only unfolded places can be folded.
+We say that when we unfold a place, it becomes unfolded and so becomes its type; conversely, the same is true for fold.
+Additionally, only folded places can be unfolded, and only unfolded places can be folded.

 Conceptually, this means that all places and types have two states, folded and unfolded, and such types are called _isorecursive types_.

 > [!remark]
 > For the most part, languages has _equirecursive types_ as opposed to _isorecursive types_.
-With equirecursive types there's no difference between having a named type, and having access to its fields (they are equivalent), but with isorecursive types these two states are distinct.
-Going between the two states we refer to as _fold_ and _unfold_, but common terminology is also _roll_ and _unroll_.
+With equirecursive types, there is no difference between having a named type and having access to its fields (they are equivalent), but with isorecursive types, these two states are distinct.
+Going between the two states, we refer to as _fold_ and _unfold_, but common terminology is also _roll_ and _unroll_.

-In addition to controlling invariants, folding also limits field access such that a place must be unfolded for its fields to be accessible, and this exactly what the compiler uses to determine folding places.
+In addition to controlling invariants, folding also limits field access such that a place must be unfolded for its fields to be accessible, and this is exactly what the compiler uses to determine folding places.

 > [!example]
 > Consider again the program in \cref{figure-breaking-invariant}.
-In the first assertion (repeated below) the nested field `.x.v` needs to be accessible on `s`.
+In the first assertion (repeated below), the nested field `.x.v` needs to be accessible on `s`.
 > ```{.mist .ignoreErrors}
 > assert s.x.v + s.x.u == 0;
 > ```
-> This means that not only does `s` need to be unfolded, but also `s.x`.
+> This means that not only do `s` need to be unfolded, but also `s.x`.
 Incidentally, `.x.u` is also accessed, which requires the same unfolded places.
 >
-> Moreover, the argument `s: &mut S` requires that upon returning, `s` and anything it might contain, will be folded.
-This makes sure that invariants of `s`, and any nested invariants, hold when the function exits.
+> Moreover, the argument `s: &mut S` requires that upon returning, `s` and anything it might contain will be folded.
+This ensures that invariants of `s`, and any nested invariants hold when the function exits.

 To reason about these foldings more formally, we need a data structure to lay a foundation precisely describing folding requirements.

 ## Folding tree structure {#folding-tree-structure}
-A folding tree is a data structure, denoted by $\T$, that maintains the folding state of places.
+A _folding tree_ is a data structure, denoted by $\T$, that maintains the folding state of places.
 It works by representing data types as a tree, where nodes are fields of potentially nested `struct`s.
 The leaves of the tree are all the places that are _folded_, while the internal nodes are _unfolded_ places, both uniquely described by paths from the root.